OBSchofieldUK/PowerLineThesis/README.md

 sudo apt-get install ros-kinetic-cv-bridge sudo apt-get install ros-kinetic-video-stream-opencv
 ```
-The Rapidjson libary is nessesary to run the code
+The Rapidjson libary is nessesary to run the code.
+It is currently tested with release version 1.1.0.
+If [-Werror=implicit-fallthrough=] ocurs during build go into the file and write continue; at the end of the cases

 The Robwork Libary is also Nessesary to run the system.
 No need to install all the optinal dependecies and RWSim RWHardvare and RWStudio